Skip to content

 # Given: Pod stuck in ContainerCreating

-# Task: Identify if it's a volume mount issue
+# Task: Identify if it is a volume mount issue

-# Commands: k describe pod, check Events section
+# Commands: kubectl describe pod, check Events section

-Continue to Module 4.2: PersistentVolumes & PersistentVolumeClaims to learn about persistent storage that survives pod deletion.
+Continue to Module 4.2: PersistentVolumes & PersistentVolumeClaims to dive deeply into storage classes, claims, access modes, and lifecycle management that survives pod and node deletion.